№ 3 Pure Maple Syrup

 It’s a Unique Blend of Sugars

-Pure maple syrup contains a mix of sucrose, glucose, and fructose, with sucrose being the most abundant.
+Pure maple syrup contains a mix of sucrose (60-70%), glucose, and fructose, with sucrose being the most abundant.
 This gives maple syrup a smooth, balanced sweetness that is lower in glycemic impact compared to regular table sugar.
-It also contains beneficial antioxidants, vitamins, and minerals like manganese and zinc.
+It also contains beneficial antioxidants, including phenolic compounds, vitamins, and minerals like manganese (essential for bone health and metabolism) and zinc (important for immune function).

 Inside and Out

-Pure maple syrup has a rich, warm flavor with hints of caramel.
+Pure maple syrup has a rich, warm flavor with hints of caramel and vanilla notes that vary by grade.
 Its natural sugars are easily absorbed by the body, providing quick energy.
-Maple syrup is also known for its antioxidant properties, which help neutralize harmful free radicals in the body.
-Because it’s minimally processed, it retains much of its nutritional value.
+Maple syrup is also known for its antioxidant properties, containing over 24 different antioxidant compounds that help neutralize harmful free radicals in the body.
+Because it’s minimally processed through simple evaporation, it retains much of its nutritional value compared to highly refined sweeteners.

 Put it to Good Use